Pipedream with Dylan Pierce

 00:31:05 - Dylan Pierce

-Right, like pull all meta tags from Pipedream.
+Right, like, pull all meta tags from Pipedream.
 Hopefully it's smart enough to realize I'm talking about an array.
-Yeah, so it's grabbing all the tags, getting attributes, returning as an object, and using the right NPM package.
+Yeah, so it's grabbing all the tags, getting attributes, returning them as an object, and using the right NPM package.
 Cool, use the code.
-So for known structure ahead of time, of any generic webpage, fantastic.
+So for a known structure ahead of time, of any generic webpage, fantastic.
 There is a little bit of elbow work to get it to play nicely with custom elements and such.

 00:31:45 - Scott Steinlage